 The ERC SOCIOBORD and “Who cares in Europe?”
 Cost Action’s conference

-Social assistance was originally designed according to religious norms.
-The supremacy of religious providers was then challenged by the emergence of statutory schemes of provision.
-During the last two decades one can observe a growing research interest in the role of religion in past and present developments of the modern welfare states and welfare regimes.
-This interest challenges and goes beyond the initial limitations of the secularization and modernization theses embedded in the earlier investigations into the modern European welfare.
-This revisionist merger of welfare and religious studies has brought fascinating insights into, for example, the long-term impacts of religious doctrines on shaping secularized national welfare regimes, the importance of Christian parties in the mobilization for or against the specific sets of welfare strategies, and the overall influence of religious/secular tensions to what are known as four major European models of welfare states.
+During the last two decades one can observe a growing research interest in the role of religion in past and present developments of modern welfare regimes.
+By going beyond the limitations of the secularization and modernization theses embedded in earlier investigations into the histories of European social protection from the 1900s onwards, the merger of welfare and religious studies has brought insights, for example, into the long-term impact of religious doctrines in shaping secularized national welfare regimes, the importance of Christian parties in the mobilization for or against the specific protection strategies, and the overall influence of religious/secular tensions in shaping different European models of welfare states.

-· How did the tensions between the “modern” schemes of welfare provision and religious patterns of social assistance unfold in the European borderland regions?
-Did this conflict evolve along the same trajectory and periodization as established in the research in the “national” histories of welfare?
+- How did the tensions between “modern” schemes of welfare provision and religious patterns of social assistance unfold in the European borderland regions?
+Did this tension/conflict evolve along the same trajectory and periodization as established in the research in the “national” histories of welfare?

-· What does the proximity of a political border do to religion, religious conviction, ways religious belonging is articulated through social assistance?
-In other word, how is religion made/alternated through the proximity of the existing or aspirational borders?
+- What does the proximity of a political border do to religion, religious conviction, and the ways religious belonging is articulated through social assistance?
+In other word, how is religion made/altered through the proximity of existing or aspirational borders?

-· How are the borders created/confirmed/reinforced/contested/transformed/experienced through religious pluralism and religiously motivated social provision?
-Alternatively, how is religion transformed through practices of social assistance in a proximity of a national border or by experience of border crossing?
+- How are borders created/confirmed/reinforced/contested/transformed/experienced through religious pluralism and religiously motivated social provision?
+Alternatively, how is religion transformed through practices of social assistance in proximity to national borders or by experiences of border crossing?

-· Religiously motivated social assistance in the borderland regions as sites of contestations, spaces of possibility, political arenas, emotional communities, scenes of experience
+- Religiously motivated social assistance in the borderland regions as sites of contestation, spaces of possibility, political arenas, emotional communities, scenes of experience

-· Religiously inspired social assistance in the borderlands as sites of confessional tensions between “majority” – “minority” churches as well as religious, ethnonational and political conflicts
+- Religiously inspired social assistance in the borderlands as sites of confessional tension between “majority” – “minority” churches as well as religious, ethnonational and political conflicts

 For further questions, please contact